Search for man who slashed 2 men at Hicksville deli

-HICKSVILLE, Nassau County (WABC) -- Police in Nassau County are searching for a man they say slashed two others in the face.
+HICKSVILLE, Nassau County (WABC) -- Police on Long Island are searching for a man they say slashed two others in the face.

 Detectives say a man approached three men inside Broadway Deli on Broadway in Hicksville around 10:30 p.m.
 Tuesday and asked them for money.